 Dallas Attorneys for Car Crashes Caused by Driver Fatigue

 A car accident can leave you overwhelmed and potentially seriously injured.
-If you were involved in a car accident in Dallas that was not your fault, you might be entitled to compensation.
-The attorneys at The Benton Law Firm recognize that money cannot make up for the physical, mental, and emotional injuries you may have sustained as a result of the accident.
+You might be entitled to compensation if you were involved in a crash caused by driver fatigue in Dallas that was not your fault.
+The attorneys at The Benton Law Firm recognize that money cannot compensate for the physical, mental, and emotional injuries you may have sustained due to the accident.

 How Long Do I Have to File a Lawsuit?

 However, you must file the lawsuit within two years of the date of the accident.
-This time period is dictated by the statute of limitations.
-If a lawsuit is not filed in the two-year period, you likely relinquish your rights to pursue compensation and justice through the court system.
+The statute of limitations dictates this period.
+If a lawsuit is not filed within two years, you likely relinquish your rights to pursue compensation and justice through the court system.

 What Is Driver Fatigue?